 Grief is not a sign of poor coping skills, but rather a healthy part of the healing process.
 Usually the intensity of grief will rise and fall with small periods of relief between emotional times.

-The grieving process after a suicide: understanding your emotions
+The grieving process after a suicide: understanding your emotions during bereavement

 The initial sense of shock and disbelief following a completed suicide can be very intense, almost disabling.
 Common themes can be images of the death, even if it was not witnessed, or reconstructions in your mind of the circumstances at the end of the person’s life.
 Finding the body may be another traumatic and haunting event.
 It is natural for the mind to go over and over the very frightening and painful images of the death and the feelings these create.